I’m Annie. I’m 57, married, and live in Scotland.

 I use Maria Nila’s Colour Refresh Toning mask in Pearl Silver every couple of weeks after shampooing.
 Leave on for 10 mins to tone down the yellow.
-Its a vegan product with no harmful chemicals, also smells great.
+It is a vegan product with no harmful chemicals and also smells great.
 I love it.

-Also I use Olaplex 3 once a week and every time I style it.
+Also, I use Olaplex 3 once a week, and every time I style my hair.

 Annie's advice to anyone planning on transitioning by bleaching: